-Section 270-50.
+Section 270-60.
 Withdrawal of Application.

-270-50.1 Once an application for an amendment to the Official Zoning Map, Change-in-Conditions, Special Use Permit, or Variance has been made, the applicant may withdraw such application without prejudice only until such time as the official withdrawal deadline published in the Public Hearing Schedule, maintained by the Department.

-270-50.2 An application may not be withdrawn by an applicant or property owner under any circumstance after the official withdrawal deadline.
+- Once an application for an amendment to the Official Zoning Map or an application for a Variance or Special Use Permit has been made, the applicant may withdraw such application without prejudice only until such time as the official withdrawal dead-line published in the Public Hearing Schedule, maintained by the Department. - An application may not be withdrawn by an applicant or property owner under any circumstance after the official withdrawal deadline.
 Once past the published withdrawal deadline, all applications shall be considered by the Board of Commissioners or Zoning Board of Appeals, as appropriate, and shall receive final action, unless having been administratively withdrawn for cause by the Department.

-Section 270-60.
+Section 270-70.
 Lapse of Time Requirement for Reapplication.

-The following shall apply to the reapplication for a Zoning Map Amendment, Change-in-Conditions, Variance or Special Use Permit.
+The following shall apply to the reapplication for a Zoning Map Amendment, Variance or Special Use Permit.

-270-60.1 No application or reapplication for any zoning map amendment, Change-in-Conditions, or Special Use Permit affecting the same land or any portion thereof shall be acted upon within 6 months from the date of last action by the Board of Commissioners.
+No application or reapplication for any zoning map amendment affecting the same land or any portion thereof shall be acted upon within 12 months from the date of last action by the Board of Commissioners unless such 12-month period is waived by the Board of Commissioners, and in no case may such an application or reapplication be reconsidered in less than six months from the date of last action by the Board of Commissioners.

-No application or reapplication for the same type of Variance affecting the same land or any portion thereof shall be acted upon within 6 months from the date of last action by the Zoning Board of Appeals.
+No application or reapplication for the same type of Variance or Special Use Permit affecting the same land or any portion thereof shall be acted upon within 12 months from the date of last action by the Board of Commissioners or Zoning Board of Appeals, as appropriate, unless such 12 month period is waived by the Board of Commissioners or Zoning Board of Appeals as appropriate, and in no case may such an application or reapplication be reconsidered in less than six months from the date of last action by the Board of Commissioners or Zoning Board of Appeals, as appropriate.

-270-60.2 Administrative variances, as outlined in Section 270-130, shall not be subject to this time lapse requirement.
+270-70.2 Administrative variances, as outlined in Section 270-130, shall not be subject to this time lapse requirement.

-Section 270-70.
+Section 270-80.
 Zoning Board of Appeals.

-270-70.1 Authority.
+270-80. | Authority.

 The Zoning Board of Appeals shall have the authority granted by enabling ordinance approved by the Board of Commissioners of Gwinnett County, Georgia, on September 17, 1985, and as may be amended from time to time.

-270-70.2 Membership and Appointment.
+270-80.2 Membership and Appointment.

 The Zoning Board of Appeals shall consist of five members residing within Gwinnett County, appointed by the County Commissioners of Gwinnett County.
 One member of the Zoning Board of Appeals may be a member of the Planning Commission.
 No other member of the Zoning Board of Appeals shall simultaneously hold any employment or elected office within the Gwinnett County Government which is inconsistent with his or her duties on the Zoning Board of Appeals.